hongjunbai/del_as_rm/README.md

 A bash program feel somewhat like 'rm', but uses 'mv XXX ~/.Trash' to remove files.

-If there is any file/dir have the same name as the to-be-removed file in _~/.Trash_, the old file will be kept as is, while a data-time postfix will be added to the new file that is moved into _~/.Trash_.
+If there is any file/dir have the same name as the to-be-removed file in _~/.Trash_, the new file will be kept as is, while a data-time postfix will be added to the old file in _~/.Trash_.

 ## Usage